coreboot/coreboot/util/spd_tools/README.md

     `5500, 6400` Mbps.

 #### Optional

+*   `lp5x`: If this is an LP5X part.
+SPD format is identical for LP5/5X aside from the memory type byte.

 *   `trfcabNs`: Minimum Refresh Recovery Delay Time (tRFCab) for all banks in nanoseconds.
 As per JESD209-5B, this is dependent on the density per die.